We speak to campaigners in Chile and Peru, two countries with historical cultural tensions fighting for the same equal rights

 ‘After a presentation, we’ll often have one or two people approach us saying they’re gay but they don’t tell anyone, or that their daughter’s lesbian and they want to know what to do.’

 If you or someone you know needs help in Latin America, GSN has listed some LGBT organizations below.
-To add your organization to the list, email [email protected] or reach out to him on Twitter @jeanpaulzapata.
+To add your organization to the list, email [email protected]@jeanpaulzapata.

 Colectivo Ovejas Negras